 Loving grandparents and their grandchildren have the right to maintain a positive and meaningful relationship with one another, and if you believe your rights as a grandparent are at stake, please do not hesitate to contact an experienced Tazewell County grandparents’ rights lawyer here at Butler, Giraudo & Meister, P.C. to learn more about how our firm can help you.

 Tazewell County Grandparents’ Rights Lawyer| Standing By Central Illinois Grandparents

 In Illinois, parents have a fundamental right to parent their children the way they choose.
 This includes deciding whether or not to support a relationship between their children and grandparents.
 That said, grandparents may have the standing to petition for visitation rights if the parents divorce, one parent dies or a parent is incarcerated.

 At Butler Giraudo & Meister, P.C., we believe it is important for grandparents to have a relationship with their grandchildren.
-We will advocate for any grandparent throughout Peoria, Tazewell and Woodford Counties who has standing to seek visitation rights.
+You can depend on an experienced Tazewell County family law attorney from our firm to advocate for any grandparent throughout Central Illinois who has standing to seek visitation rights.

 Helping You Seek A Relationship With Your Grandchildren

 Many grandparents assume that they should be able to spend time with their grandchildren even after the parents separate or divorce.
 Unfortunately, this is not always possible if the parents do not agree, unless there is a court order mandating it.

 The courts consider a variety of factors when determining whether to grant visitation to a grandparent: